Pearl Mainnet — May 2026 — Community Guide

 VLLM1Restart miner tmux session

-GPU power draw600-690W each (near 700W TDP)Low power = GPU idle = loop stalled
+GPU power draw600-690W each (near 700W TDP)Low power = GPU idle = worker stalled or vLLM degraded

 GPU memory~132GB eachvLLM crashed — restart miner